stackOverSwag/Sokoban/README.md

 # Java-game
-Contributors: Chanez A, Alex B, Matthias B, Jeremy D, Rayan Z
+Contributors: Chanez A, Alex B, Matthias B, Jeremy D, Rayan Z.

 This is a project that mimics Sokoban, a game created by Hiroyuki Imabayashi in 1981.